perrutquist/timer_app/README.md

 ⚠️  Because the service worker caches files aggressively, you might not see your changes right away.
-Perform a hard refresh (Shift-Reload) on desktop browsers, open the **About** page (ℹ️ icon) and click **Refresh cached files**,
-or — on mobile devices — remove the app from the home-screen and add it again to pick up the latest version.
+Perform a hard refresh (Shift-Reload) on desktop browsers, or — on mobile devices — remove the app from the home-screen and add it again to pick up the latest version.
+It may also help to open the **About** page (ℹ️ icon) and click **Refresh cached files**

 ## Contributing